-A retired principal and school superintendent, Williams was elected to the Pinellas County School board at the same time Terry Krassner, his former student, was elected.
-A staunch advocate for early childhood education, he and his wife Arthurene opened up Kidz World Preschool where the tree now grows.
+A retired principal and school superintendent, Lew Williams was elected to the Pinellas County School board when Terry Krassner, his former student, was elected.
+A staunch advocate for early childhood education, he and his wife, Arthurene Williams, opened up Kidz World Preschool, where the tree now grows.

-Arthurene explained that a lot of thought went into choosing the right tree to represent her husband.
-A lavender/purple crepe myrtle was chosen because it is a symbol of love and immortality.
-The color purple was chosen because of his love for his fraternity, Omega Psi Phi.
+Arthurene Williams explained that much thought went into choosing the right tree to represent her husband.
+A lavender/purple crepe myrtle was chosen because it symbolizes love and immortality.
+The color purple was chosen because of his passion for his fraternity, Omega Psi Phi.

-“With each green leaf and each purple blossom, Lew will continue to live through his legacy, never to be forgotten,” said Arthurene.
+“With each green leaf and each purple blossom, Lew will continue to live through his legacy, never to be forgotten,” said Williams.

-School Board member Rene Flowers said Williams did not take education lightly.
-Opening Kidz World was a decision he and his wife made to help reach children early on in their educational career so that when they matriculated through the public school system, they would truly be ready.
+School Board member Rene Flowers said Lew Williams did not take education lightly.
+Opening Kidz World was a decision he and his wife made to help reach children early on in their educational careers so that when they matriculated through the public school system, they would truly be ready.

 Fraternity brother Ivan Tucker called Williams a bridge building and encouraged everyone to carry on the work he started, while his cousin Watson Haynes compared him to an oak that “always stood strong and never wavered in his commitment.”

-The Learning Tree and Literacy Area will serve as a functioning reminder of Williams’ legacy, dedication and passion for all children and their education.
+The Learning Tree and Literacy Area will serve as a functioning reminder of Lew Williams’ legacy, dedication, and passion for all children and their education.